 Jawline, 2019.

 The plot is two parallel stories.
 Austyn has an oppressed life in the province; he lives with his brother and mother.
-And a successful manager from Los Angeles who turns cute streamers into superstars for many years.
+And a successful manager from Los Angeles who has turned cute streamers into superstars for many years.
 To escape poverty and help the family, Austyn is persistently developing his TikTok.
 But he can’t do it alone.
 After all, this is a complex business.
 But the demand for people like Austin is excellent.

 The Story of Content: Rise of the New Marketing 2015.